buzzqw/TUS/OBSS/markdown-separati/en/43-obss-monster-manual.md

 ## Defense

 A monster that wears armor or carries a shield has a Defense that takes into account the armor, shield, and Dexterity.
-Otherwise, the monster's Defense is based on its Dexterity value and natural armor if it has it (the "*thick hide*").
+Otherwise, the monster' \*\*s Defense is based on its Dexterity value and natural armor if it has it (the "*thick hide*").
 If a monster has natural armor, wears armor, or carries a shield, it is indicated in parentheses after its Defense value.

 If the monster is **surprised**, subtract -4 from its Defense.